Automated data validation: an industrial experience report: Related work

+There exist some work to ensure data integrity during data migration~\cite{paygude2013automated,paygude2013automation,rathika2014automated}.
+Instead of comparing two datasets, their approaches detect if the data is altered during the migration process.
+Thus, we cannot apply their approaches in our case.
+Below, we also provide some other related but complementary papers.

+\emph{Database testing frameworks}.
 There exists a significant amount of test frameworks for testing database engines and business logic that alters the data in the databases~\cite{kapfhammer2003family,maule2008impact,haraty2002regression,nanda2011regression,haftmann2005efficient}.
 In addition, some database testing frameworks are available~\cite{DbFit,DbUnit,NDbUnit,DBTest,SQL}.
 However, none of them are suitable for testing dataset vintages.
-Below, we provide a short summary of related but complementary papers.

-\emph{Regression testing for database applications with code changes}.
-Haraty et al.~\cite{haraty2002regression} and Haftmann et al.~\cite{haftmann2005efficient,haftmann2007framework} focus on black box testing for database applications and leverage existing testing techniques for traditional software on database applications.
-In our case, the code of the application remains the same, while the underlying data are changing, hence the complementarity.

-\emph{Regression testing of schema change}.
-Testing for database schema changes is another relevant topic.
-Maule et al.~\cite{maule2008impact} analyze the impact of database schema changes on database-driven applications.
-For example, a column can get renamed in a table, breaking existing queries accessing this column.
-They present an approach for predicting the impact of relational database schema changes upon object-oriented applications.
-Namely, they propose a technique to extract dependency relationships between applications and database schemas to perform impact analysis.
-The existing test frameworks (e.g., DbFit~\cite{DbFit}) can detect such an error.
-However, in our case the schema typically remains constant (rather the data in the tables change); therefore, this work is complementary to ours.